CodeMacrocosm/Cpp-Programming-Training/README.md

 # CPP-BOOK
-CHAPTER - 5:  10  days of C++.
+CHAPTER - 6:  10  days of C++.
 Learn the basics of C++.
-Other topics will be covered in chapter-6
+Other topics will be covered in the next chapter(premium)